VFPLegacy/FoxServer/README.md

 # Implementation
 FoxServer has been implemented with a meticulous approach to provide Visual FoxPro (VFP) developers with a powerful and efficient platform for web and service development.
 The FoxServer implementation stands out for:

-  Native Integration with VFP: FoxServer integrates seamlessly with the native VFP development environment, providing developers with a smooth transition into web development without the need to learn new tools or languages.
+1. Native Integration with VFP: FoxServer integrates seamlessly with the native VFP development environment, providing developers with a smooth transition into web development without the need to learn new tools or languages.

-Efficient Use of Resources: FoxServer has been designed to maximize efficiency in the use of resources, guaranteeing optimal performance even in environments with hardware limitations.
+2. Efficient Use of Resources: FoxServer has been designed to maximize efficiency in the use of resources, guaranteeing optimal performance even in environments with hardware limitations.

-Ease of Implementation: FoxServer's clear, preconfigured structure simplifies the implementation of web projects and RESTful APIs.
+3. Ease of Implementation: FoxServer's clear, preconfigured structure simplifies the implementation of web projects and RESTful APIs.
 From initial configuration to deployment, FoxServer is designed to make every step of the process easy.

 ## MagicMenu
+MagicMenu is an innovative tool that enriches the development experience with FoxServer, allowing the creation of web projects, Windows services and console applications in a simple and efficient way.
+Some notable features of MagicMenu include:

+1. Web Projects: MagicMenu simplifies the creation of web projects by automatically generating the basic project structure, including essential files such as "index.html" and "404.html" in the "public" folder.

+2. Project Management from the Native Manager: MagicMenu makes it easy to manage and build projects from the native VFP project manager, eliminating the need for additional tools.

+3. Mixed Projects: MagicMenu allows developers to create mixed projects, integrating web applications and RESTful API services in a single development environment, providing versatility and flexibility.

 ## Multi-threaded
+FoxServer takes advantage of multi-threaded capability to improve performance and responsiveness in workload-intensive environments.
+Being multi-threaded, FoxServer allows:

+1. Efficient Handling of Concurrent Requests: FoxServer's multi-threaded capability allows multiple requests to be handled simultaneously, improving scalability and ensuring optimal performance even under high workloads.

+2. Greater Responsiveness: Executing concurrent operations allows FoxServer to respond quickly to requests, improving the user experience and ensuring efficient service.

 ## Fast Enough For Many Applications
+FoxServer has been designed to deliver outstanding performance while being fast enough to address a wide range of applications.
+Features that highlight its speed include:

+1. Code Optimization: Efficient deployment and code optimization allow FoxServer to deliver fast performance, even in environments where speed is crucial.

+Intelligent Resource Management: FoxServer uses resources efficiently, ensuring fast performance without compromising system stability.

+Scalability: The multi-threaded architecture and the ability to handle concurrent requests make FoxServer scalable, allowing it to be used in a variety of applications, from small to large.

+FoxServer offers thoughtful implementation, powered by tools like MagicMenu, a multi-threaded approach for fast response, and the speed needed to address a wide range of web applications and RESTful API services.
+Discover the performance and efficiency of FoxServer in every aspect of your development!

 # Features
 ## Syntax